Experimental studio band

-The June and July '72 Base sessions feature a cast of luminary Austin musicians with whom« Bill has worked previously or who are otherwise friends of Sonobeat: guitar whiz kid Eric Johnson (Mariani), drummers Bobby Rector (Golden Dawn, a contemporary of the 13th Floor Elevators) and Jay Meade (New Atlantis), and bassists Ronnie Leatherman (13th Floor Elevators), Danny Galindo (13th Floor Elevators and Fast Cotton), Mike Reid (New Atlantis), and David Harrell.
+The June and July '72 Base sessions feature a cast of luminary Austin musicians with whom Bill has worked previously or who are otherwise friends of Sonobeat: lead guitarist Eric Johnson (Mariani), drummers Bobby Rector (Golden Dawn, a contemporary of the 13th Floor Elevators) and Jay Meade (New Atlantis), and bassists Ronnie Leatherman (13th Floor Elevators), Danny Galindo (13th Floor Elevators and Fast Cotton), Mike Reid (New Atlantis), and David Harrell.
 Bill has recorded every individual musician appearing in Base before, with the exceptions of Rector, who Bill knows indirectly through Danny Galindo, and Harrell, who Bill meets in '71 when auditioning the Austin band YOU.
 And Harrell also knows Eric Johnson, strengthening the connection.
-Ronnie Leatherman recalls that Stacy Sutherland (a founding member of the Elevators and whose tragic personal story is the subject of Vicki Welch Ayo's book), jams with Eric on at least one Base track.
+Ronnie Leatherman recalls that Stacy Sutherland (a founding member of the Elevators and whose tragic personal story is the subject of Vicki Welch Ayo's book), jams with Eric on at least one Base recording.

 The 1972 Base tracks include several freeform jams.
-There are no known stereo mixdowns of these tracks in the Sonobeat archives, and none may have ever existed.
-Fortunately, the original 4-track session masters have been preserved in the archives and serve as the source for the new mixes we present below, including a track featuring Eric Johnson, who at age 15 records with Sonobeat as a founding member of rock fusion band Mariani.
-When we begin digitizing the 4-track masters in 2008, we discover that Bill Sr. has written track notes on the paper leader tape separating takes.
+There are no known stereo mixes of these tracks in the Sonobeat archives, and none ever may have existed.
+Fortunately, the original 4-track session masters, literally mixed for quad reproduction, have been preserved in the archives and serve as the source for the new stereo mixes we present below, including a track featuring Eric Johnson, who at age 15 records with Sonobeat as a founding member of rock fusion band Mariani.
+When we begin digitizing the 4-track masters in 2008, we discover that Bill Sr. has written track notes on the paper leader tape separating takes on the physical masters.
 These unusual notes, along with Bill's annotations on the master tape boxes themselves, help form a picture of what he's trying to achieve in the early '70s by building a potential Austin supergroup.
 But in 1972, a new supergroup isn't his specific goal.
+It's pure experimentation in the quad audio sphere.